 All CITC Associates provide services to clients as independent contractors to CITC

 Dr. Carolina McBride is the founder and Director of the Cognitive and Interpersonal Therapy Centre, which has been in operation since 2003.
 She completed her PhD in 1999 from the University of Ottawa, and received most of her clinical training at the Toronto General Hospital and the Centre for Addiction and Mental Health (CAMH).
 She worked at CAMH from 2000 until 2014 in the Interpersonal Therapy Clinic and was the Director of the Internship Program in Clinical Psychology from 2006 to 2009.
 Dr. McBride is active in teaching and has been an assistant professor at the University of Toronto, as well as an adjunct professor at Ryerson University, the University of Waterloo, and Wilfrid Laurier University.
 She is currently an adjunct professor at the University of Toronto.
 Dr. McBride has several peer-reviewed papers in academic journals, and during her time at CAMH was involved in various government funded research grants examining personality, attachment and depression.
-Dr. McBride is a certified clinician in Cognitive Behaviour Therapy and Interpersonal Therapy, as well as a supervisor and trainer with ISIPT.
+Dr. McBride is a certified clinician in Interpersonal Therapy and a CACBT-ACTCC-certified clinician in Cognitive Behaviour Therapy, as well as a supervisor and trainer with ISIPT.
 She is also certified as a Heart-Math practitioner, a biofeedback approach to help improve wellbeing and increase resilience to stress.
 Dr. McBride is a licensed member of the College of Psychologists of Ontario (CPO), and a member of the Ontario Psychological Association (OPA) and Association for Behavioural and Cognitive Therapies (ABCT).
 She is a certified diplomate of the Academy of Cognitive Therapists as well as a member of the International Society of Interpersonal Psychotherapists.

 Dr. Daya completed her PhD in Clinical and Counselling Psychology at the University of Toronto.
 She is experienced in both assessment and treatment of Mood and Anxiety Disorders, Obsessive Compulsive Disorder, Post-traumatic Stress Disorder and Inter/intra-personal Difficulties.
 She completed her Psychology Residency with the Nova Scotia Health Authority in the Adult Mental Health and Addictions Program and the Inpatient Psychiatric Unit.
 Prior to that she worked in a variety of treatment sites (i.e. community, private practice, hospital: outpatient and residential).
 This includes specific training in the treatment of Anxiety Disorders and Obsessive Compulsive Disorder at the Frederick W. Thompson Anxiety Disorders Centre.
 Her treatment modalities include Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Interpersonal Psychotherapy, Prolonged Exposure and Cognitive Processing Therapy.
 Dr. Daya's approach is kind, empathic and client-centered, and grounded in developing an effective and tailored treatment plan.
 Dr. Daya provides Psychological services to CITC clients as an independent contractor to CITC.